octo-technology/OpenTezos/docs/michelson/exam.md

 - [ ] The current storage state when invoking the smart contract
 - [x] The modified storage state after invoking the smart contract
-- [ ] The entry point that has been called (and its related parameters)
+- [ ] The entrypoint that has been called (and its related parameters)
 - [x] The list of emitted operations produced by the execution of the smart contract
 - [ ] The balance of the contract
 - [ ] The size of the storage